The workhouse system evolved during the 17th century, accommodating people who were unable to support themselves and providing them with employment.

 In 1974, the Board of Trustees spotted an opportunity to extend the Barnes Workhouse Fund's range of support, by building sheltered accommodation for the elderly in Barnes on one half of what was the site of the tennis club in Ferry Road.
 Walsingham Lodge now provides one and two bedroomed accommodation in the form of bungalows and flats, at a low rent, for retired residents of Barnes.

-The other half of that site has been leased by the Barnes Workhouse Fund to Richmond Churches Housing Trust, upon which the Trust has built a residential care home for the frail elderly, called Viera Gray House.
+The other half of that site was first leased by the Barnes Workhouse Fund to Richmond Churches Housing Trust, upon which the Trust built a residential care home for the frail elderly, called Viera Gray House.